Afghan officials: Local journalist killed in Ghazni province

 The Taliban denied involvement in the killing, calling it a cowardly attack.
 “We consider this killing a loss for the country,” said Taliban spokesman Zabihullah Mujahid.
 Large swaths of Ghazni province are under Taliban control.

-Islamic State militants, blamed for a series of attacks on a range of targets in Afghanistan in recent months, claimed responsibility for a high-profile attack on an Afghan journalist earlier this month.

-In that attack, two assailants opened fire and killed TV anchorwoman Malala Maiwand as she left her house in eastern Afghanistan’s Nangarhar province.
-Her driver was also killed in the shooting.
+Islamic State militants, blamed for a series of attacks on a range of targets in Afghanistan in recent months, claimed it had killed another Afghan journalist earlier this month.
+Two assailants opened fire and killed TV anchorwoman Malala Maiwand as she left her house in eastern Afghanistan’s Nangarhar province.
+Her driver was also killed.

 In November two journalists were killed in separate bombings.